Synopsis

 Bricks believe in the civic role of artists and that through collaboration we can support communities to build mutually supportive resilience.

-Where will the artwork be?
-Dorcas Casey’s Crocodile is launching on March 1st and will be located at the Welcome Building in Temple Quarter.
+Dorcas Casey’s Crocodile launched on March 1st 2025 and is located at permanently at the Welcome Building in Temple Quarter.

 Welcome Building, 4 Glass Wharf, Temple Quarter, Bristol, BS2 0PS